Chapter 21 : All Too Familiar

 “If you must,” the professor said quietly.
 “But I would counsel a less confrontational approach if you want to find out anything about ‘er sister.”

 “Now, if you will excuse me, I must prepare for my afternoon lecture,” Turgeon said.
 She moved away from her desk and leaned heavily on her cane.
 “Esme, my dear, it is good to see you.
 Please stop by more often.”
 She chuckled softly to herself.
 “You cannot know how much longer you will be able to.”

 “Thank you for your ‘elp, Professor.
 It is good to see you, as well,” Esme replied warmly, laying her hand on the elderly woman’s shoulder.

 “Mr. Potter?” the professor said as they started to leave.
 Harry turned back to face her.
 “I am glad you were able to find your mother.
 She seems like a wonderful woman.”

-With a final smile, she turned away and began to hobble towards her office.
-Harry watched her for a few moments, the followed Esme out the door.
+With a final smile, she turned away and began to hobble toward her office.
+Harry watched her for a few moments, then followed Esme out the door.

 Thanks so much to all of you who have taken the time to read and review Conspiracy of Blood.
 If you can spare a few minutes to leave a review, I would appreciate it greatly!